-Private lessons are held during open skate sessions at arenas such as Richfield, Eagan, Inver Grove Heights and Woog arenas.
+Private lessons are held during open skate sessions at arenas such as Roseville, Richfield, Hudson, Inver Grove Heights and Woog arenas.
 We meet our students near the door to the ice surface.
-No hockey sticks are allowed on open skate sessions unless the lesson is held on a hockey development ice session.
+No hockey sticks are allowed on open skate sessions unless the lesson is held on a hockey development ice session (Woog).
 We recommend wearing a bike or hockey helmet during your lesson and any other gear you like to wear.
 Cash or check payment should be brought to each lesson.
 We have a 24 hour cancellation policy so you are responsible for full payment of late cancel or no show lessons.

 Q: How soon can I start my young child with private lessons?

 In our experience, boys younger than 5 years old and girls younger than 4 years old are not ready to separate from their parents and manage a 30 minute lesson alone with a coach.
 Learning to skate is challenging and being away from mom or dad in a lesson with a stranger can be too stressful for little ones.
 We recommend that parents take their young child to at least 5 open skate sessions to familiarize their child with the rink atmosphere before they start lessons with a coach.